hypeserv/windrose-egg/README.md

 ## Notes

 - Windrose uses a Windows server binary, so we use Wine in this image.
-- Server files are installed into `/home/container/server-files`.
+- Server files are installed into `/home/container/` (your main server folder).
 - `ServerDescription.json` will be generated and patched automatically on first boot.

 ## License